30,000 Irish children aged 12-15 receive Covid-19 jabs in two days

-Health Service Executive chief executive Paul Reid said 90,000 children in the cohort had been registered for a vaccine appointment by early Sunday afternoon.
+Health Service Executive chief executive Paul Reid said 90,000 children in the cohort had been registered for a vaccine appointment by Sunday.

-Some vaccines centres began to give jabs to 12 to 15-year-olds on Friday but the main rollout began in earnest on Saturday.
+Some vaccine centres began to give jabs to 12 to 15-year-olds on Friday but the main rollout began in earnest on Saturday.

 The children, who need the consent of a parent or guardian to get vaccinated, are receiving Pfizer or Moderna jabs.